Simple Safety Risk Register Template

 - Review the risk register regularly, especially before progressing to the next phase of the project.
 This step will ensure that all potential risks are up to date as the goals or targets of the project shift.

 - Do not skip the process of creating a risk register.
-Risks can happen at any time, and it is important to stay ahead of them and have an action plan in mind.
+Risks can occur at any time, and it is important to stay ahead of them and have an action plan in mind.

 Improve Risk Mitigation with Real-Time Work Management in Smartsheet

 Identifying and mitigating risk is critical to any successful project.
 In order to most effectively track, manage, and improve upon your risk mitigation efforts, however, consider using a tool that provides real-time visibility into all project and organizational data.